proof3/Teal/README.md

 }
 ```

 Each adventure is a directed graph of connecting nodes that are each identified by a `node_id`.
-A node with empty `"options"` is considered to be leaf node that ends an adventure.
+A node with empty `"options"` is considered to be a leaf node that ends an adventure.

 See the [TEALs directory](teals/README.md) for examples of text adventures constructed using this schema.